Skip to content Skip to footer

 Language

 English and Hawaiian are the official languages spoken in Honolulu.
-English is widely used for communication, business, and tourism, while Hawaiian holds cultural significance and is integrated into various aspects of life.
+English is widely used for communication, while Hawaiian reflects the local cultural heritage and is integrated into place names, traditions, and celebrations.

 Cost Of Living